FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 ### Connection interface implementation version 1.0

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> calls `putFile` (`SourceFile` file) method from the Connection interface when executing server-initiated push.
+{{< SecureTransport/componentshortname  >}} calls `putFile` (`SourceFile` file) method from the Connection interface when executing server-initiated push.
 The `SourceFile` instance will contain the `InputStream` to read the local file content that will be sent, the remote file name to write the content to, and the size of the local file (number of bytes the `InputStream` could read).
 Generally, the implementation of `putFile()` method should connect to the remote partner and write the content from the local file input stream to the remote file.
 The parameters for the connection can be retrieved from the already defined UIBean instance.

 When calling `getInputStream(RemotePartner descriptor)` from the `SourceFile` instance, you must pass a `com.axway.st.plugins.site.RemotePartner` instance as argument.
-This instance should hold the connection parameters which will be reported by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> File Tracking.
+This instance should hold the connection parameters which will be reported by {{< SecureTransport/componentshortname  >}} File Tracking.
 Currently, these parameters are the remote host, the remote folder to which the file will be pushed, the parameter that shows whether the remote connection is secure and the new remote file name which should be reported as Post Transmission Action if such is configured in transfer site.
 In SPI v1.3 two additional parameters were introduced – one for identifying the network connection port and one for identifying the remote impersonated entity.

 Let's assume you have an `FTPConnector` interface and a simple FTP client implementation based on your interface which has the following methods: